pmosbach/licence-check/README.md

 ### Basic configuration with GitLab CI

-The following is an example job from a `.gitlab-ci.yml` file to use this image to run the Project Check script against your project:
+The following is an example job from a `.gitlab-ci.yml` file to use this image to run the License Check script against your project:

 ```yml